-Click on images for consultations, creating veggie gardens.
+Click on images for consultations, and creating vegie gardens.
 Larger permaculture/landscape designs from $120 per hour.

 Deb often collaborates with consultants and specialists when necessary to ensure the specifics of projects provide the intended values and results of programs and designs.
 These may be labourers, artists, landscapers, nurseries, local councils, other professionals, or clients extended contacts.